 Department of Geography and Anthropology faculty coordinate research labs, serve as editors of scholarly journals, and cultivate collaborative research opportunities, spaces, and places.
 Learn more about these activities below, many of which present opportunities for student research experiences and engagement, as well as points of interdisciplinary collaboration.

-Applied Geography, edited by Dr. Nancy Hoalst-Pullen, is a journal devoted to the publication of research which utilizes geographic approaches (human, physical, nature-society and GIScience) to resolve human problems that have a spatial dimension.
+Applied Geography, co-edited by Dr. Nancy Hoalst-Pullen and Mark Patterson, is a journal devoted to the publication of research which utilizes geographic approaches (human, physical, nature-society and GIScience) to resolve human problems that have a spatial dimension.
 These problems may be related to the assessment, management and allocation of the world's physical and/or human resources.
 The underlying rationale of the journal is that only through a clear understanding of the relevant societal, physical, and coupled natural-human systems can we resolve such problems.